jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ---
 title: Simplified Content Management with Markdown for Everyone
 description: Let's discuss the benefits of using Markdown for simplified content management.
 Incorporate Markdown into your projects, from documentation to blogging, to enhance your content workflow
 image: /images/blog/kelly-sikkema-markers-unsplash.jpg
-tags: portfolio
+tags: tools
 created: 1729665414
 lastUpdated: 1729665414
 ---

-Content management is an essential tool for developers, writers, and publishers alike.
-What if we didn't need a dedicated CMS web application?
+As long as content exists, content management will be a relevant factor for online publishers, bloggers and developers, alike.
+Some tools like no-code platforms level the playing field with big applications that can render content in endless ways.
+But what if we didn't need a big application to format our content?

 One tool that has gained popularity for simplifying this process is Markdown.
 In this post, we'll discuss the benefits of using Markdown and how you can incorporate it into your projects.
 I even use it for this very article on [my own blog ](/blog)!

 ### Benefits of Using Markdown